apache/spark/docs/running-on-yarn.md

 If an application needs to interact with other secure Hadoop filesystems, their URIs need to be explicitly provided to Spark at launch time.
-This is done by listing them in the `spark.yarn.access.hadoopFileSystems` property, described in the configuration section below.
+This is done by listing them in the `spark.kerberos.access.hadoopFileSystems` property, described in the configuration section below.

 The YARN integration also supports custom delegation token providers using the Java Services mechanism (see `java.util.ServiceLoader`).
 Implementations of